NeverSinkDev/NeverSink-Filter/README.md

 - **Strict** = Shows the top ~35% of all rares, hides most recipes and crafting bases.
 Designed for optimized builds, that want to farm/grind effectively.
 - **Very Strict** = Shows the top ~15% of all rares, hides scrolls, armorers and augmentations.
 Only shows the best crafting bases and recipes.
 Designed for very fast, well geared meta builds.
 - **Uber Strict** = Shows the top ~5% of all rares, hides transmutations and whetstones.
 Advised for insanely fast builds, such as vaal spark and well organized parties.
+- **Uber Strict** = No rares, no currency under an alch, hides a ton of other things.
+Designed to keep your screen clean in the most extreme of environments.
+Customize on filterblade and don't complain if it's too strict.

 You can find more details about the differences of the individual versions **[here](https://docs.google.com/spreadsheets/d/15HllTA9AumeFgJ3r6pnFKAJ904Agq9U5MPblE4HNaio/edit#gid=0)**.